anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 requirements over the same referrals where clients would not be able to process the referrals in a deterministic way.

+## Extensions Referencing Other Extensions {#extension_referencing}

+As stated in (#profiles), extensions may rely on other extensions by stipulating the usage of those other extensions.

+For example, the extenions "bazz" may require the usage of structures defined in "fuzz" instead of redefining new, equivalent structures:

+    {
+      "rdapConformance": [
+        "rdap_level_0",
+        "bazz",
+        "fuzz"
+      ],
+      "objectClassName": "autnum",
+      "startAutnum": 64496,
+      "endAutnum": 64497,
+      "bazz_cones": [ 64498, 64499],
+      "fuzz_adjacents": [ 64500, 64501 ]
+    }

 ## Extension Versioning {#versioning}

 As stated in (#purpose), RDAP extension identifiers and RDAP